 Free Range or Chicken Runs?

 - As long as your birds have enough space, it's entirely up to you.
 Free Range sounds great, but chickens will wreck your garden if they're not contained.
 If you keep them in small runs, you will have to move them from time to time, or put them on rubber matting, wood chips or something similar.
-With the spread of Avian Influenza within Europe, many keepers, including ourselves, are exploring ways to house their birds in biosecure runs and we have a number of units being trialled for that purpose.
+With the spread of Avian Influenza within Europe, many keepers, including ourselves, are exploring ways to house their birds in biosecure runs and all our pens are netted above, to prevent access from wild birds..

 Do you need a Cockerel?

 - If you want to breed your own birds then yes.